Baby Learning Activities

 Encourage Natural Interests

 You will answer a question about where babies come from much differently if your child is 3 or 13.
-And, no matter your child's age, always ask him first what his thoughts are before answering.
+And, no matter your baby's age, always ask him first what his thoughts are before answering.

 If You Don't Have the Answer, Say So